The Call to Care for God’s Creation

 Then of course, there are those, who believe Christians shouldn’t be the example for the environment or anything for that matter.
 They should just keep doing what they are doing with no care as to what their life says to others.
 Why should they care when no one else does?

 God created the Earth, the animals and then He created humans to take care of these things.
 His creation wasn’t complete until He made man but that doesn’t mean He doesn’t care for His creations.
-God expected man to use the products of nature for his sustenance, but also to be responsible in that use and to preserve the life-giving systems and creatures of the creation.
+God expected man to use the products of nature for his sustenance.
+We’re also responsible for that use and to preserve the life-giving systems and creatures of the creation.

 Of course, as you read earlier, it is much more serious than that.
 People’s lives and souls are at stake.